-- Accidental Aesop: The whole film can seen as a deconstruction of Fanservice and how a series should never rely on it to gain viewers.
+- Accidental Aesop: The whole film can be seen as a deconstruction of Fanservice and how a series should never rely on it to gain viewers.
 Because at the end of the day all you've done is objectify and humiliate a human being.
-Remember, this film was made during a time where anime Fanservice was absolutely tame compared to today's standards and before anime was thrown into the ghetto.

 - Adaptation Displacement: A comparatively mild example; it's fairly frequently mentioned that it's based on a novel, including on the DVD case for the anime... but you'll be hard-pressed to find a Westerner who has heard of the novel outside that, or knows anything about it.
 In fact, you'll be hard-pressed to find much English information regarding the novel at all.
 From what little we do know, though, the movie's plot is more of an original story than an adaptation.
 Recently, the novel was picked up for translation and release by Seven Seas Entertainment.

-- Awesome Art: The film is filled with interesting visuals, especially when the movie blurs the lines of reality.
-Hell, the director of Requiem for a Dream went as far as to buy the film rights just so he could recreate the bathtub scene.
+- Awesome Art: In spite of the film's visibly low budget, it's filled with interesting visuals, especially when the movie blurs the lines of reality.
+Darren Aronofsky went as far as to buy the film rights just so he could recreate the bathtub scene in Requiem for a Dream.

 - Awesome Music: "Virtua Mima".
 If this song does not make you want to crawl under the bed and hide, nothing will.

 If it means you're loved in the end,

-Be much more agressive, because you will get a chance.
+Be much more aggressive, because you will get a chance.

 - Nausea Fuel: Let's see, there's...